 Mr. Griffin is immediate past Vice Chair of the American Bar Association’s Mergers and Acquisitions Committee, which comprises more than 4,000 M&A specialists from all over the world.
 Mr. Griffin previously served as Chair of the Committee’s Subcommittee on Public Company Acquisitions and M&A Market Trends Subcommittee.

 Jane Goldstein is co-head of Ropes & Gray’s mergers & acquisitions group and co-managing partner of the Boston office, maintaining offices in both New York and Boston.
-She is also co-head of the firm’s technology, media & telecommunications group and head of the retail & consumer brands industry group.
+She is also head of the retail & consumer brands industry group.

 Jane regularly participates as a guest speaker and panelist at industry events and is on the New York Bar Association Committee on Mergers, Acquisitions & Corporate Control Contests.
-Jane is also the Chair of the Board of Trustees of Green Mountain Valley School, Waitsfield, Vermont.
+Jane is also on the Board of Trustees for The Women’s Bar Foundation in Boston, Massachusetts.
 Jane has received recognition from various legal ranking publications, including IFLR 1000, Chambers, The Best Lawyers in America and Legal 500.

 Jane received her JD, magna cum laude, Boston University School of Law, 1989; Editor-in-Chief, Annual Review of Banking Law and BA (French Language and Literature), magna cum laude, Boston University, 1982.